swarmcity/boardwalk-ts/README.md

 Who, oh who, will respond to Frank's request?

 #### New epics in this episode:
-- [ ] Epic 1: As a user, I can see all marketplaces with the number of completed deals for each one, so I can see the activity in Swarm City. [#6](https://github.com/swarmcity/boardwalk-ts/issues/6)
+- [ ] Epic 1: As a user, I can see all marketplaces with the number of completed deals for each one, so I can see the activity in Swarm City.
+[Issue #6](https://github.com/swarmcity/boardwalk-ts/issues/6)

-- [ ] Epic 2: As a seeker, I can post a new request in a marketplace, describing what I am asking for and how much SWT I am offering, so providers can see what my need is. [#1](https://github.com/swarmcity/boardwalk-ts/issues/1)
+- [ ] Epic 2: As a seeker, I can post a new request in a marketplace, describing what I am asking for and how much SWT I am offering, so providers can see what my need is.
+[Issue #1](https://github.com/swarmcity/boardwalk-ts/issues/1)

-- [ ] Epic 3: As a user, I can see all the items in a marketplace, so I know my activity, and activity of other people. [#2](https://github.com/swarmcity/boardwalk-ts/issues/2)
+- [ ] Epic 3: As a user, I can see all the items in a marketplace, so I know my activity, and activity of other people.
+[Issue #2](https://github.com/swarmcity/boardwalk-ts/issues/2)

-- [ ] Epic 4: As a user, I see the detail-view of a request/deal I’m active in so I can verify all the details of this request/deal. [#3](https://github.com/swarmcity/boardwalk-ts/issues/3)
+- [ ] Epic 4: As a user, I see the detail-view of a request/deal I’m active in so I can verify all the details of this request/deal.
+[Issue #3](https://github.com/swarmcity/boardwalk-ts/issues/3)

 ## S01 E02: Request Replies